djtrustgod/SPFX-Darrell/SPfxCSSDEV/README.md

 - Clone this repository
 - Ensure that you are at the solution folder
+- Make Edits
+- Update Version Numbers in the ‘package.json’ and the ‘config/package-solution.json’
 - in the command-line run:

 - **gulp serve (if you want to test in workbench)**